-The UK government published the Data Protection Bill in September 2017 and this has now received Royal Assent as the Data Protection Act 2018.
+The UK government published the Data Protection Bill in September 2017 and this received Royal Assent as the Data Protection Act 2018.
 The Act should be read in conjunction with the GDPR and contains additional provisions relating to, amongst other things, special categories of data, criminal convictions and offences and subject access requests.

 Data protection law, including the GDPR, covers the processing of 'personal data' which means any information relating to an identifiable person.
 Schools and other education establishments will be processing personal data relating to staff, but also to others, such as pupils/students.
 The information available here is focussed predominantly on the HR and employment implications of GDPR and ensuring compliance in this particular area.